mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_client-adlsg2_lan.md

 To complete this lab exercise, you will need:

-* Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7.7).
+* Azure VM instance set up and running, with root access available (instructions were tested on CentOS-based 7.7).
   * (TBC) Minimum size VM recommendation = **Standard A4m v2 (4 vcpus, 32 GiB memory).**

     A minimum of 100GB storage is required for the `/var` partition.